‘Oklahoma Samovar’ Is a Rumination On Jewish Identity, Through A Personal Lens

 “Oklahoma Samovar,” about Cohen’s ancestors’ participation in the 1889 Oklahoma Land Rush, is one of two winning plays to emerge from the 2021 National Jewish Playwriting Contest; as part of the JCC’s Festival of New Jewish Plays, in partnership with the Jewish Plays Project, it was directed by Eric Nightengale to be read by a cast of actors with scripts.

 The pay-what-you-wish event on Wednesday, Nov.
 30 and Thursday, Dec.
-1 will also feature readings of “Madeleines,” by 2022 Jewish Playwriting Contest winner Bess Welden and “A Moving Picture,” by 2020 Jewish Playwriting Contest winner Jennie Berman Eng.
+1 also featured readings of “Madeleines,” by 2022 Jewish Playwriting Contest winner Bess Welden and “A Moving Picture,” by 2020 Jewish Playwriting Contest winner Jennie Berman Eng.

 “I cannot overstate how amazing it is to be bringing the JPP back to New York with these three brilliant playwrights,” said David Winitsky, artistic director for the Jewish Plays Project, in a statement.